Add Nested Objectives to your Objectives

 How to delete a nested objective:

-You can delete the nested objective in the same way like you delete a regular objective.
-First, delete its associated success criteria, and then from the three dots against it, click Delete.
+You can delete the nested objective in the same way like you delete a regular objective: from the three dots against it, click Delete.

 FAQs